 Cannabis seedlings do not have enough energy to penetrate the ground, so don’t place them so deep inside.
 With the help of a pen, make small holes in the ground, about twice the size of the seed.
 Using tweezers, insert the seed into the hole, root down.
 If you use soil instead of sprouting cubes, cover the top with soil and lightly press to prevent the seed from direct exposure to sunlight.
 Good practice to use seed propagator and put it under fluorescent (CFL) or LED light for 24 hours a day.
 Many growers, until the flowering stage, use 18 hours of light, but practically in many cases is easier to control the environment using 24 hours of light.

-From now on until the flowering stage, the best environment is 70-75% humidity and 75-80°F (24-27° degrees Celsius) temperature.
-Best practice to use LED or CFL lights in this stage.
+From now on until the flowering stage, the best environment is 70-75% humidity and 77-80°F (25-27° degrees Celsius) temperature.
+The best practice is to use LED or CFL lights in this stage.
 Not recommended to use HPS as it produces a lot of heat and too much light.

 After about 4-6 days, the cannabis seedling should penetrate the ground and the first embryonic leaves should be visible.
 After 7-10 days, the first true leaves of the plant should appear.